-Small-to-medium enterprises interested in accessing the superyacht industry are eligible to receive matched funding of up to $19,000 per year toward industry certifications, attendance at international trade shows and bringing international delegations to Queensland to promote their capabilities.
+Small-to-medium enterprises interested in accessing the superyacht industry can receive matched funding of up to $19,000 per year.
+These funds go toward industry certifications, attending international trade shows and bringing international delegations to Queensland to promote their capabilities.

 Find out more about the SIDF ( 431 KB).